-The countershaft is carried on steel-backed babbitt bearings.
+The countershaft is carried on steel backed, babbitt bearings.

 The lubricant used must be able to withstand the pressure developed between the gear teeth and also flow freely into the small clearances of the bearings.
-These qualities can be obtained in S. A. E. 110 transmission gear oil for summer and S. A. E. 80 (zero pour test) transmission gear oil in winter.
-When hard shifting is encountered during cold weather, three ounces of kerosene should be added to the lubricant.
+These qualities can be obtained in S.A.E.
+110 transmission gear oil for summer and S.A.E.
+80 (zero pour test) transmission gear oil in winter.

 The transmission should be filled with lubricant to the level of the filler plug (A), Figure 9, at all times.

-Drain the lubricant with change of season by removing plug (B) and replacing with three pounds (or pints) of fresh oil of the proper specifications.
+Drain the lubricant with season by removing plug (B) and replacing with three pounds (or pints) of fresh oil of the proper specifications.